With the app template already copied, we will now create a new theme block. Follow the instructions below to create the new theme block.

 The only mandatory key that needs to be declared in a block interface is component

 .
-You have to declare the other ones according to the desired scenario for your new theme block.
+You have to declare the other ones based on the desired scenario for your new theme block.

 For this example, we will create an interface for a basic block called hello-world

-When following these steps, remember to replace the values with the ones that correspond to your app’s actual scenario, in accordance with the React component you are actually importing.
+When following these steps, remember to replace the values with the ones that correspond to the actual scenario of your app based on the React component you are importing.

 - Open your app's code (previously called